-I-b Invasion Status in Three Zones of Florida Check responses to the following questions for each zon e (north, centr ral, south) sepa arately.
-For "Yes" responses to questions 1-3, distributional evi and expanding populations within a plant community associated) must be attached and distinguished for each with which , Does species exist in areas outside its current, or former, cultivation in this zone?
+I-b Invasion Status in Three Zones of Florida Check responses to the following questions for each zon ne (north, centr al, south) sepa arately. and expanding populations within a plant community For "Yes" responses to questions 1-3, distributional evidence of invasion (forming self-sustaining and expanding populations within a plant community with which it has not previously been associated) must be attached and distinguished for each zone.
+Does species exist in areas outside its current, or former, cultivation in this zone?
 If Yes Go to question I-b 2 If No Go to question I-b 4 North Yes No Central Yes No South Yes No Is species invading in this zone ONLY when natural disturbance regime and scale have been altered?
 If Yes Go to question I-b 3 If No (or unknown) Go to Section II-a North Yes No Central Yes No South Yes No 3.
 Has this species ever been known to persist if the natural regime is resumed and the natural flora/communities recover?
-If Yes (or unknown) Go to Section II-a If No Go to question I-b 4 North Yes No Central Yes No □ □ South Yes No Are there other zones in which this species has invaded or persisted after restoration?
+If Yes (or unknown) Go to Section II-a If No Go to question I-b 4 North Yes No Central Yes No South Yes No 4.
+Are there other zones in which this species has invaded or persisted after restoration?
 If Yes indicate I = 0 for this zone on page R-1 then Go to Section III-b If No Go to Section A North Yes No Central Yes No South Yes No Section II-a is on page R-5, Section III-b is on page R-10, Section A is on page R-3